jundalisay/sp/content/en/research/indian/gospel/chapter-29b.md

 nowadays I cannot eat food touched by anybody and everybody.
 No, I cannot.
 But once in a while I do.
 One day I was taken to see a performance of a play at Keshab's house.
 They gave me luchi and curries to eat.
 I didn't know whether the food was handed to me by a washerman or a barber; but I ate quite a little (all laugh).
-Rākhāl had asked me to eat.
+Rakhal had asked me to eat.
 (To Narendra) "With you it is all right.
 You are in 'this' as well as in 'that'.
 You can eat everything now.
 (To the devotees) Blessed is he who feels longing for God, though he